- VSync is used to make stability of your game by synchronizing the frame rate of the image.

-VSync, also known as Vertical synchronization is a graphic technology that was invented to synchronize the frame rate of each game by using a refresh rate of a gaming monitor.
+VSync, also known as Vertical synchronization is a graphic design technology that was invented to synchronize the frame rate of each game by using a refresh rate of a gaming monitor.
 The VSync tech was designed to offer a solution to screen tearing, which occurs when your screens show parts of multiple frames at once.
+Screen tearing can occur at any time and as high-speed games have constant rate changes, screen tearing can break the flow of the game and produce an unsatisfactory look.
+Instead, VSync works by limiting the output of the frame rate by using the graphics card at the refresh rate of the monitor.

 - Creator (person)